-Readers of my Posts might already be aware of my love-affair with effective marketing strategies.
-Not just because my son works in a related field (so I feel a little compelled to ‘keep up’ with the game), but because good advertising can be so amazingly clever in its subtlety and accuracy in targeting consumers.
-There’s a popular European river cruise company that “gets” what resonates with people who love new travel experiences: too many places to see, and never enough time.
-So the advert begins with a silver-haired David-Attenborough-type talking about the precious commodity we all want more of… to live out our dreams and our pleasures.
+I’ve written before about my love-affair with effective marketing strategies.
+Not just because my son works in a related field (so I feel a little compelled to ‘keep up’ with the game).
+Good advertising can be so amazingly clever in its subtlety and accuracy in targeting consumers.
+Example: there’s a popular European river cruise company that “gets” what resonates with people who love new travel experiences.
+Too many places to see, and never enough time.
+So the advert begins with a silver-haired David-Attenborough-type talking about the precious thing we all want more of… to live out our dreams and our pleasures.
+Time.
+How wisely do I spend mine

 We might be struggling with health and mortality issues, feeling driven to squeeze as much juicy adventure out of life as we can “before it’s too late”.
 Or, we might be locked in a 9-to-5 gig, with ‘time’ for a travel-escape feeling like it’s always just out of reach, compared to competing priorities.
 The Attenborough lookalike speaks to anyone and everyone who longs for the guaranteed enrichment and satisfaction that travel experiences give us.
 As anyone who’s traveled knows, even a trip fraught with the usual mishaps – missed connections and lost luggage, disappointing accommodations or digestive issues, still feels like a joyful, mind-expanding and valuable use of precious Time.